7 Best Part-Time Coding Job Sites That Put Your Expertise to Use

 Toptal pros:

-- Long-term engagements: Most contracts run for three to six months, which gives you predictable income and reduces client acquisition overhead.
+• Long-term engagements: Most contracts run for 3 to 6 months, providing predictable income and reducing client-acquisition overhead.

 Toptal cons: